fleetdm/fleet/articles/exe-install-scripts.md

 ## Install script for raw executables

+Raw executables without installers are less common but may be used in specific scenarios, such as when a vendor provides a standalone binary file for a lightweight application.
+In these cases, ensuring all necessary dependencies are in place is important.
+Additionally, consider cleaning up the source executable after installation to avoid leaving unnecessary files on the system.
 If you have a raw executable that does not come with an installer, you can use the following script to install it.
-This script copies the executable to Program Files accessible by all users.
+This script copies the executable to Program Files, which are accessible by all users.

 ```powershell
 $exeFilePath = "${env:INSTALLER_PATH}"